 In 2014, the DePauw Chamber Singers embarked on a concert tour of Houston, Texas; Mexico City, Mexico, and Fort Wayne, Indiana.
 Led by conductor Gregory Ristow, the choir collaborated in presenting several joint concerts with high school students, and partnered with the Purple Songs Can Fly project to record songs written by children undergoing cancer treatment at the Texas Children’s Hospital.
 In Mexico City, they presented three performances, including concerts at the Museo de Cuevas in Mexico City’s central square and the Temple of San Francisco Javier in Tepotzotlán – a gorgeous Baroque-era chapel built in 1580, which is considered one of Mexico’s great architectural and artistic treasures.
 Following their time in Texas, the Chamber Singers will return to Indiana to present a performance and clinic for educators from around the state at the Indiana Music Educators Conference in Fort Wayne.

-January 2013 took the DePauw Chamber Symphony to England for a five-concert tour.
-Lead by Orcenith Smith, founder and conductor of the Chamber Symphony, the ensemble performed two concerts in London, and one each in Oxford and Bath, with stops at Stonehenge and Stratford-upon-Avon along the way.
-School of Music faculty member, Nicole Brockmann, was featured on tour as the viola soloist in Gustav Holst’s Lyric Movement and also helped prepare students for the trip with extracurricular, humor-filled lectures in English history, music and culture.
+In January 2013, the DePauw Chamber Symphony took a five-concert tour to England.
+Lead by Orcenith Smith, the ensemble performed two concerts in London, and one each in Oxford and Bath, with stops at Stonehenge and Stratford-upon-Avon along the way.
+School of Music faculty artist Nicole Brockmann, was featured throughout the tour as the viola soloist on Gustav Holst’s Lyric Movement and also helped prepare students for the trip with extracurricular, humor-filled lectures in English history, music and culture.